joaquinOnSoft/joaquinonsoft.github.io/_posts/2024-02-06-generate-a-domain-language-model-dlm-with-nte-4-7-1-y-explore.md

 last_modified_at: 2024-02-06T15:39:28-04:00
 ---

-> Please, not this is a translation of the original article
+> Please, note this is a translation of the original article
 > [Generar un Domain Language Model (DLM) para NTE y Explore](/2021-07-31-genera-un-domain-language-model-dlm-nte-y-explore).
-> It has been updated to include the changes and improvements in NTE 4.7.1
+> It has been updated to include the changes and improvements in NTE 4.7.1 and Explore 22.4

 Each Nuance Transcription Engine (NTE) language pack contains a "language model", which has been trained on the text of thousands of conversations.
 The language model observes how certain